NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/StaticBuffer.md

     // let bufferNum be used to store the buffer number of the free/freed buffer. int bufferNum;

+    // iterate through metainfo and check if there is any buffer free

-    // if a free buffer is available, bufferNum is the index of that free buffer.
+    // if a free buffer is available, set bufferNum = index of that free buffer.

     // if a free buffer is not available,
     //     find the buffer with the largest timestamp